 The take-home message here is that this question has no set answer.
 Hopefully, this discussion helps you spot the issues to help you determine the timing that works best for your case.

 Trial lawyers walk a tightrope between preparing a witness for trial and coaching a witness to say what counsel wants the witness to say.
 It is critical to toe the line on this delicate balance.

 When we prepare our clients for a legal deposition, we go over every crucial bit of testimony we expect them to give.
-When we do this, we sometimes ask whether our desired version of the outcome is a fair answer.
+When doing this, we sometimes ask whether our desired outcome is a fair answer.

-But you cross over the line when you are telling the witness how the question should be answered.
+But you cross the line when telling the witness how the question should be answered.
 Feeding responses to a witness is not only a miscarriage of justice.
 It is a lousy trial strategy that almost always backfires.

-Juries are smarter than most lawyers realize, and they usually see overly coached testimony from a mile away.
+Juries are more intelligent than most lawyers realize and usually see overly-coached testimony from a mile away.

 - Sample Written Tort Discovery

 - Preparing Your Client(information for preparing their client for a deposition in an accident case)